xssworm/interspire-bigcommerce/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Whoops!
+This is what 1.0.5 was supposed to be.
+* Fixed generation of product list
+* Fixed editor button product insertion

 = 1.0.4 =
 * Fixed bug where product lists would appear to have not been built, although they already had.
 * Removed the dialog box when inserting product.
 That was for debug purposes.